danbev/learning-assembly/README.md

 #### Callee saved
 These registers are preserved/saved accross function calls.

+### Instructions
+When you see a `q` appended to an instruction that indicated a full quadword (64bits), an `l` means a longword (only 32bits).

+### REX prefix
+You may come across instructions using a REX prefix which are necessary if an instruction references on of the extended registers or uses a 64-bit operand.
+It is ignored if used where it does not have any meaning.
+For example:

+    REX.W addq rsp,0x38

 ### The Stack
 The stack consists of memory locations reserved at the end of the memory area allocated to the program.